earthlab/idtrees_earthlab/README.md

 ### Code

-Our workflow includes the following components:
+Our workflow includes the following major computational steps:

 File or source | Processing step | Coding language or tool
 ---- | --------------- | -------------